KrisKennaway/turntable/README.md

 Honestly, audio quality is not great, and it's also pretty unstable.
 It's possible there are some tweaks to improve this.
 A more careful timing analysis of how the Disk II reads may (de)synchronize with CPU cycle counting could reduce the audio "jitter" coming from the need to poll for valid read data.

-The other big limiting factor seems to be tracking.
-The Disk II was never intended to read and write while moving, and we have barely enough control to get it to track our spiral path.
-Since we're swinging a physical object around using magnets there is probably a lot of variation in how well it actually tracks, which could lead to both mis-read data (if we're tracking slightly off-center from the track) and timing variations (e.g. causing us to to overshoot or undershoot a sector).
+The other big limiting factor seems to be head tracking of our spiral track.
+The Disk II was never intended to read and write while moving, and we have barely enough control to get it to track our spiral path with passable accuracy.
+Since we're swinging a physical object around using magnets there is probably a lot of variation in how consistently it actually tracks, which could lead to both mis-read data (if we're tracking slightly off-center from the track) and timing variations (e.g. causing us to to overshoot or undershoot a sector).
+I think these are the causes of most of the audio glitches that occur during playback.

 It's also likely there are some off-by-one bugs in the data framing causing a missed/extra audio sample or two, but those are probably minor in comparison to the above.